qkevinto/proxymon/README.md

             "width": 297,
             "height": 420
         },
-        // Size for the cards in millimeters, this is the actual size "cardSize": {
+        // Optional, size for the cards in millimeters, defaults to 63w x 88h "cardSize": {
             "width": 63,
             "height": 88